A Short Hike, a Needed Break : Seven Sisters to Pinawa

 The community of Pinawa has just over 1,000 residents, and is located within the Whiteshell Provincial Park.
 It was established in 1901 to support the operation of a nearby hydroelectric generating station that was later abandoned.
 In 1963 the town was re-established as a planned community 10 km from it original location when Atomic Energy Canada Limited built the Whiteshell Laboratories nuclear research facility nearby.
 The region was chosen for its seismic stability.
 In 1998 decommissioning of the facility was begun, and the local economy now relies more heavily on sports and recreation.

-As we made our way into the town we found a small mall with a grocery store, a library and school, a very large and empty looking conference center, a marina, a golf course, and a motel.
-At the center of town was the Pinawa Heritage Sundial.
+As we made our way into the town we found a small mall with a grocery store, a library and school, a very large and empty looking conference centre, a marina, a golf course, and a motel.
+At the centre of town was the Pinawa Heritage Sundial.
 It has a complicated design that allows you to calculate the time shown on your watch based on two sets of hour lines, the date of your visit, and a correction formula.
 It also has many granite plates that illustrate the history of the region.

 Today was just a short walk for us, but we are ready for a break.
 We have been blessed by warm weather, a beautiful landscape, and a lovely trail.
 We appreciate our great good fortune, but the constant uncertainty of the past month, and the coming weeks and months is starting to take its mental toll.
 We chose the uncertainty of life on the trail, and we've learned to embrace it most of the time.
 This year feels more like playing Russian roulette, where we have to make gamble after gamble based on nothing more than blind chance.
 The stakes for us are high and the consequences for our hike are lasting.
 While I do believe The Way provides, and I see evidence of it all the time, blind faith is something that doesn't come naturally to either one of us, even after walking so many Caminos.
 For a day or two, perhaps even three, it is time for us to stop moving, catch up and try once again to figure out what comes next.